vvj-rares/renderfarm.js-server/README.md

 ## Getting Started

 These instructions will guide through deployment of own rendering farm API on existing hardware or in the cloud.
-For those who just want to start using our public rendering farm, switch to
+For those who just want to start using our public rendering farm, switch to <https://github.com/nmalex/renderfarm.js> client area.

-[renderfarm.js client]: https://github.com/nmalex/renderfarm.js	"renderfarm.js client"

- area.
 ### Prerequisites

 What things you need to install the software and how to install them